What’s the deal?

 Under the skin, the Ioniq features ‘Purified High-Tech’ concept, capturing smooth, elegant and clutter-free dashboard design, giving a simple, clean but spacious impression.
 The steering is a leather-wrapped D-cut (flat-bottomed), mounted with multi-function control buttons.

-Being a green car, some of the interior panels are sourced from lightweight, recyclable materials.
-There’s recycled plastic for its interior door covers, sugar cane extracts for the headlining and carpet, powdered wood, volcanic stone and eco-friendly soybean oil-sourced paint to produce metallic finishes on some components.
+To further underline its green0-ish, some of the interior panels are even sourced from lightweight, recyclable materials.
+It's got sugar cane extracts for the headlining and carpet, powdered wood, recycled plastic for its interior door panels and eco-friendly soybean oil-sourced paint to produce metallic finishes on some components.

 The Ioniq gets sound deadening elements to minimize NVH level; noise-cancelling windscreen glass, thicker window glass, in-dash insulation to reduce engine noise, damping in floor panel as well as enhanced A- and B-pillar fillings.